Hi, I’m Rini.

 I work between worlds.

-Marketing strategist with 12 years across Asia, Europe, and a few categories that don't usually share a room.
+Marketing strategist with 14 years across Asia, Europe, and a few categories from different worlds.

 My Approach